mmmorris1975/aws-runas/docs/metadata_credentials.md

 ###### POST /auth
 Supplies additional username/password authentication information in order to obtain credentials for a profile.
-The incoming data is expected to be an HTTP POST have a content type of `application/x-www-form-urlencoded` with the form fields `username` and `password` containing the necessary credentials to authenticate to the identity provided used with the role.
+The incoming data is expected to be an HTTP POST with a content type of `application/x-www-form-urlencoded` having the form fields `username` and `password` containing the necessary credentials to authenticate to the identity provided used with the role.

 ###### POST /mfa
 Supplies the multi-factor authentication code in order to obtain the credentials for a profile.
-The incoming data is expected to be an HTTP POST have a content type of `application/x-www-form-urlencoded` with the form field `mfa` containing the necessary code needed to get credentials for the role.
+The incoming data is expected to be an HTTP POST with a content type of `application/x-www-form-urlencoded` having the form field `mfa` containing the necessary code needed to get credentials for the role.

 ###### GET /latest/meta-data/iam/security-credentials/